 Chronic wounds, by definition, are sores that don’t heal within about three months.
 They can start small, as a pimple or a scratch.
 They might scab over again and again, but they don’t get better.

 If you have a sore or wound that follows this pattern, it’s a red flag that you should consult a physician to start a care plan, says plastic surgeon Christi Cavaliere, MD, Medical Director of Wound Care.

 “A comprehensive approach is really what makes the difference in getting healed,” she says.
 “So, people must get the comprehensive care they need from a primary care physician, a plastic surgeon, a podiatrist, a vascular surgeon or a wound center.”

-While cancer can sometimes present as a chronic wound, chronic wounds typically fall into three main categories: diabetic ulcers, venous leg ulcers and pressure ulcers.
+While cancer can sometimes present as a chronic wound, chronic wounds typically fall into three main categories: diabetes-related ulcers, venous leg ulcers and pressure ulcers.